krypt0nn/lethal-zhopa/README.md

 - Lite is a fixed base-game variant with a few QoL mods and several lag/bug fixes.
 - Vanilla+ is the same as Lite + emotes and new features (LethalProgression).
 - Full is full.

+> Note: scrap mods were not updated by the maintainers for a long period of time and can be broken.
+> Thus using full build might not be a good idea.

 # How to use?